FFede0/RL4CC/RL4CC/config_files/README.md

   `Environment` and `now` is given by `datetime.now().strftime('%Y-%m-%d_%H-%M-%S.%f')`.
 The default base result directory if no value is provided here is `~/ray_results`.
-- `from_checkpoint`: path to the directory where the checkpoint to be restored is saved.
-If this is provided, further information related to the Environment or the Ray Algorithm configuration files are neglected.
+- `from_checkpoint`: path to the checkpoint to be restored.
+When using Ray-based algorithms, if this is provided, further information related to the environment or the learner configuration are neglected.

 > [!WARNING]
-> In the case of `TuningExperiment`s, the path is the path to the general
+> In the case of `TuningExperiment`, the `from_checkpoint` path is the path to
-> tuning experiment outputs folder within `logdir`, not the path to a
+> the general tuning experiment outputs folder within `logdir`, not the path
-> specific checkpoint directory.
+> to a specific checkpoint directory.
+In the case of a `TrainingExperiment`,
+> it is the path to a checkpoint directory when working with Ray-based
+> algorithms, and the path to the checkpoint .tar file when working with
+> algorithms based on MORL-Baselines

 - `env_config_file`: path to the `env_config.json` file described
   [above](#environment-configuration).